Blog

 An intervening cause can either be a third party’s action or an act of nature.

-So, unlike proximate cause, an intervening cause could potentially lessen or remove a defendant’s liability.
+So, unlike a proximate cause, an intervening cause could potentially lessen or remove a defendant’s liability.
 However, in both cases, the original defendant is typically considered partially liable for the damages, even when an intervening cause is present.
 The defendant is relieved of their liability only if the event was not foreseeable to a reasonable person.

 Types of Intervening Causes